Home

 2022-05-22 07:03:17

-A partial cranium from almost 8,000 years ago that was discovered by two kayakers in a river final summer season can be returned to Native American officials in Minnesota
+A partial cranium from almost 8,000 years ago that was found by two kayakers in a river last summer time will be returned to Native American officers in Minnesota

 ByThe Related Press